Florida State University - English Department - Undergraduate Handbook

 Membership is open to any undergraduate majoring in English who has a minimum GPA of 3.25, ranks at least in the highest thirty-five percent of his/her class, and has completed at least three semesters of college course work with a minimum of two college courses in English language or literature beyond the usual requirements of freshman English.
 Membership is also open to any graduate student who is enrolled in a graduate program in English or one of its specializations, has completed six semester hours of graduate work, and has a minimum GPA of 3.5.
 Acceptance into the Society requires verification that the student meets the academic requirements and one-time dues of $40.

-For more information about Sigma Tau Delta, please contact Dr. Jennifer Wells, Faculty Sponsor (firstname.lastname@example.org).
+For more information about Sigma Tau Delta, please contact Dr. Maxine Montgomery, Faculty Sponsor (firstname.lastname@example.org).

 Literary Life in Tallahassee: Getting Involved as an Undergraduate